1987 St. Louis Cardinals season

 The 1987 St. Louis Cardinals season was the team's 106th season in St. Louis, Missouri and the 96th season in the National League.
-The Cardinals went 95-67 during the season and finished first in the National League East Division for the third and last time before moving to the NL Central in 1994.
+The Cardinals went 95–67 during the season and finished first in the National League East for the third and last time before moving to the National League Central in 1994.
 They went on to win the NLCS in seven games over the San Francisco Giants.
-In the World Series against the Minnesota Twins, after having fallen behind 2-0 at the Hubert H. Humphrey Metrodome, they won their next three games at home.
+In the World Series against the Minnesota Twins, after having fallen behind 2–0 at the Hubert H. Humphrey Metrodome, they won their next three games at home.
 However, back at the Metrodome, they lost the last two and fell one game short of a World Series title.
 It would be the Cardinals' last World Series appearance until 2004.